Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Smooth muscle tissue is found associated with numerous other organs and tissue systems such as the digestive system or respiratory system.
 It plays an important role in the regulation of flow in such tissues for example aiding the movement of food through the digestive system via peristalsis.

-Smooth muscle is non-striated, although it contains the same myofilaments they are just organised differently, and involuntary.
+Smooth muscle is non-striated, although it contains the same myofilaments they are just organized differently, and involuntary.
 Smooth muscle myocytes are spindle shaped with a single centrally located nucleus.